viniciuskloppel/kite/README.md

 Kite leverages the speed and elegance of [Solana web3.js version 2](https://www.helius.dev/blog/how-to-start-building-with-the-solana-web3-js-2-0-sdk) but allows you to **do most Solana tasks in a single step**.
 Since Kite uses web3.js version 2 for the heavy lifting, the full features of web3.js version 2 are available, and if you decide you don't need Kite anymore, you can easily remove it and use plain web3.js version 2 if you wish.

 Kite is a web3.js v2 update of `@solana-developers/helpers`, the [most popular high level library for web3.js version 1](https://www.npmjs.com/package/@solana-developers/helpers), by the original author.
 The `kite` package includes updated versions of most of the original helpers, including contributions from [Helius](https://helius.xyz), [the Solana Foundation](https://youtu.be/zvQIa68ObK8?t=319), [Anza](https://anza.xyz), [Turbin3](https://turbin3.com/), [Unboxed Software](https://beunboxed.com/), and [StarAtlas](https://staratlas.com/).
-The ones we don't have should be added soon.
+The ones we haven't added yet should be there soon.

 Kite works both in the browser and node.js and has [minimal dependencies](https://github.com/helius-dev/kite/blob/main/package.json).